NullDev/CSZ-Bot/CONTRIBUTING.md

 Models are defined in the [models directory](./src/storage/model) and **should always** use a uuid as surrogate key.
 However please make sure that you define also natural keys and unique constraints.

 We don't enforce any rules or model definitions further.
-The only thing that matters is: Keep your business logic seperated from the model.
+The only thing that matters is: Keep your business logic separated from the model.
 The Model is not an entity and shouldn't be.

+## Review Notes

+Keep in mind that your PR should be reviewable by a person with a BAC of 2.5 ‰ (as it _may_ happen).